Working With a Sarasota Probate Attorney: How to Deal with Probate and What You Can Do to Avoid It

 In addition to the fees, probate lawyers may also get additional compensation for other services, including involvement in will disputes, elective share proceedings, and any other proceeding or probate litigation.

-Led by trusted attorney Joseph W. Lehn, the team at Lehn Law will work alongside you if you face elder law matters or handle estate planning and probate.
+Led by trusted attorney Joseph W. Lehn, the team at Lehn Law will work alongside you if you face elder law problems or handle estate planning needs and probate matters.

 Sarasota County Probate Attorney: How Can Wills, Trusts and Estate Planning Help?